zeerakmo/Level4IndividualProject/timelog.md

 * *8 hour*
   * Ran through report and updated where the error was present and altered discussion slightly
-  * Fixed the implementation section and started conlcusion
+  * Fixed the implementation section and started conclusion

 ## 1 Mar 2021